silnrsi/sldr/doc/manual.md

 git config mergetool.ldml.cmd 'ldmlmerge -v -G -C other -o $MERGED $LOCAL $BASE $REMOTE'
 ```

+This requires that `ldmlmerge` is available in your path.
+It is available from the sldrtools project which should be installed.

 To verify that your configuration is correct, you can use the config editor:

 ```